-Rufus had lately wandered far from the Corps in search of a wrestling opponent.
-The wolves didn’t want to wrestle, claiming their canine legs weren’t designed for the sport.
-The harp seals didn’t want to wrestle, saying they had enough trouble avoiding killer whales and Greenland sharks.
+Lately, Rufus wandered far from the Corps in search of a wrestling opponent.
+The wolves didn’t want to wrestle.
+They claimed their canine legs weren’t designed for the sport.
+The harp seals didn’t want to wrestle.
+They said they had enough trouble avoiding killer whales and Greenland sharks.

 One day as Rufus walked the coast, he came upon a polar bear surrounded by barking aggressive sled dogs.
 An Inuit hunter prepared to sink a spear into the bear’s body.

 Rufus was a compassionate reindeer.
 He felt sorry for the magnificent bear even though reindeer and polar bears are not compatible.
 A polar bear will eat a reindeer.

 As the hunter prepared to kill the polar bear, Rufus rushed the man and startled him so that he dropped his spear and fell.
 The dogs had never seen a reindeer trample a man so they stopped barking to gawk.

 Rufus hadn’t trampled the hunter, who fell in a defensive reflex to the charging deer.
 The interruption gave the bear time to dive into the ocean.
 By the time the man and dogs realized what had happened, the bear was gone, and Rufus disappeared in a cloud of snow.

 Unknown to Rufus, he had saved Nanook, the king of the polar bears.
 Nanook was curious about the charging reindeer with the snot on his nose and the not-so-pleasant smell.
 Rufus didn’t like to bathe either, so he had his own unique smell.